Introduction to Science

 Dr David Stokes received his PhD from the flagship John Innes Institute and currently works for the Cleft Lip and Palate Association (CLAPA).
 Previously, David managed a cross-disciplinary research programme at Imperial College London.
 David has run a number of adult education courses and has been heavily involved in events and activities aimed at engaging the public in the exciting world of STEAM (Science, Technology, Engineering, Arts and Mathematics), organising events such as research festivals at the Science Museum London, and hands-on science weekends.
 David is the founder of the Medway Science Centre Partnership, a voluntary collective aiming to set up a hands-on science hub in Medway, Kent.

-Questions regarding the content and teaching of the above course should be addressed directly to the course tutor, Dr David Stokes, email@example.com.
+Questions regarding the content and teaching of the above course should be sent to the course tutor, Dr David Stokes, email@example.com.